Turtle (submersible): Attack on the Eagle

-According to British naval historian Richard Compton-Hall, the problems of achieving neutral buoyancy would have rendered the vertical propeller useless.
-The route Turtle would have had to take to attack Eagle was slightly across the tidal stream which would, in all probability, have resulted in Lee becoming exhausted.
-In the face of these and other problems, Compton-Hall suggests the entire story was fabricated as disinformation and morale-boosting propaganda, and if Lee did carry out an attack it was in a covered rowing boat rather than Turtle.
+British naval historian Richard Compton-Hall has questioned whether these events even occurred.
+He claims that the problems of achieving neutral buoyancy would have rendered the vertical propeller useless.
+The route that Turtle would have taken to attack Eagle was slightly across the tidal stream which would have likely resulted in Lee becoming exhausted.
+In the face of these and other problems, Compton-Hall suggests that the entire story was fabricated as disinformation and morale-boosting propaganda, and if Lee did carry out an attack it was in a covered rowing boat rather than Turtle.

 Despite Turtle's failure, Washington called Bushnell "a Man of great Mechanical Powers, fertile of invention and a master in execution."
-In retrospect, Washington observed in a letter to Thomas Jefferson, "[Bushnell] came to me in 1776 recommended by Governor Trumbull (now dead) and other respectable characters…Although I wanted faith myself, I furnished him with money, and other aids to carry it into execution.
+In retrospect, Washington observed in a letter to Thomas Jefferson: "[Bushnell] came to me in 1776 recommended by Governor Trumbull (now dead) and other respectable characters… Although I wanted faith myself, I furnished him with money, and other aids to carry it into execution.
 He laboured for some time ineffectually and, though the advocates for his scheme continued sanguine, he never did succeed.
 One accident or another was always intervening.
-I then thought, and still think, that it was an effort of genius; but that a combination of too many things were requisite…"
+I then thought, and still think, that it was an effort of genius; but that a combination of too many things were requisite."

-Turtle's attack on Eagle reflected both the ingenuity of American forces after the fall of New York and the tendency of the weaker belligerent to adopt and embrace new, sometimes radical, technologies.
-"What astonishment it will produce and what advantages may be made…if it succeeds, [are] more easy for you to conceive than for me to describe," physician Benjamin Gale wrote to Silas Deane less than a year before Turtles mission.
+Turtle's attack on Eagle reflected both the ingenuity of American forces after the fall of New York and the American tendency to embrace new, sometimes radical, technologies.
+"What astonishment it will produce and what advantages may be made… if it succeeds, more easy for you to conceive than for me to describe," physician Benjamin Gale wrote to Silas Deane less than a year before Turtles mission.

-The submarine's ultimate fate is not known, although it is believed that after the British took New York, the Turtle was destroyed to prevent her from falling into enemy hands.

 Aftermath

 On October 5, Sergeant Lee again went out in an attempt to attach the charge to a frigate anchored off Manhattan.
-He reported the ship's watch spotted him, so he abandoned the attempt.
-The submarine was sunk some days later by the British aboard its tender vessel near Fort Lee, New Jersey.
+He reported the ship's watch spotted him, so he abandoned the attempt.Turtle was lost on October 9, 1776, while aboard the sloop serving as her tender when the Royal Navy frigates HMS Phoenix, HMS Roebuck, and HMS Tartar sank the sloop by gunfire in the Hudson River near Fort Washington on Manhattan and Fort Lee, New Jersey.
 Bushnell reported salvaging Turtle, but its final fate is unknown.
 Washington called the attempt "an effort of genius", but "a combination of too many things was requisite" for such an attempt to succeed.